-With such a wide range of accommodation available one of the most important things to consider is the cost.
-Look at the total contract price as well as the weekly rate and consider any upfront costs and when the rent is due as this can be before arrival and payment of your student loan.
+With such a big choice, one of the most important things to consider is the cost – make sure you look at the total contract price as well as the weekly rate.

-Private halls will also require a guarantor and there may be additional costs, such as upgrading your internet access or contents insurance.
+Private halls will also require a guarantor and there could be additional expense, such as upgrading your internet access or contents insurance.

 The Student Accommodation Code

-De Montfort University is signed up to the UUK Student Accommodation Code of practice.
-This code is for universities and protects our students rights to safe, good quality accommodation.
+We have signed up to the Universities UK Student Accommodation Code of Practice, which protects your right to safe, good quality accommodation.

 University-sourced privately managed halls are signed up to the ANUK National Code, an equivalent voluntary scheme that commits the providers to maintaining professional benchmark standards for large student developments.